Note: This article was first published on 8th June 2018. We've also updated that the phone isn't Dolby Vision HDR certified.

 The G7's display is a 6.1-inch IPS LCD panel with a 3,120 x 1,440 pixels resolution (~564 ppi) and 19.5:9 aspect ratio.
-It doesn’t have the same perfect blacks and contrast you'll find on an OLED display, but it still manages vivid colors and, like last year, it's Dolby Vision HDR certified.
+It doesn’t have the same perfect blacks and contrasts you'll find on an OLED display, but it still manages vivid colors.
+However, unlike last year's LG G6, the G7+ ThinQ isn't Dolby Vision HDR certified.
+Perhaps the loyalties weren't worth to further increase the price of the phone.
+Despite that, the phone does support HDR10 content, just not Dolby Vision HDR standard.
 By default, the screen is a little cold, but you can fix this by manually adjusting the color temperature in the settings menu.

 Without any standout unique features, LG has fallen back to promoting features like screen brightness for the G7+, which, let's be honest, isn't tremendously exciting.
 To be fair, the G7+ can get very bright - maxing out at 1,000 nits, but only when you activate the appropriately named "Super Bright Display" feature.